 Next, consider the size of your CTA button.
 Is it large enough to signify it as an important part of the website?
 Will the size cause users to sit up and take notice?

 Healthy Kids Happy Kids offers advice on keeping your children healthy with a holistic medicine approach.
 Note how they offer a free guide on how to help your family beat the flu naturally.
 The guide taps into a desire the target audience has and then offers the guide if you share your email.
-The CTA simply reads “Get Guide!”
+The CTA reads, “Get Guide!”

 6. Improve Mobile Responsiveness

-Is it difficult to fill in forms on a mobile touchscreen?
+Do you need help filling in forms on a mobile touchscreen?
 How can you make the process easier?
 Look for ways to create an intuitive site no matter how your visitors come to you.

 Be Present